About the Author

 My initial training in metaphysics and philosophy of mind was a project I called Transcendent Reality.
 I worked on this text for a few years before putting it down because the subject matter was too broad.
 In 2015 I wrote The Genetic Universe, which explored the key issues of my original metaphysics.
 In 2020 I wrote Genetic Universe Glossary, a reference text for the main book that offered a number of definitions meant to better explain my metaphysical persuasion.

-The state of realness is ruled by the direct cognitive relation of a perceiving human subject and its perceived object.
-The perceived object is a source-location lacking existence prior to such cognitive relation.
-Therefore, only actualized realness transcends the far-reaching range and scope of proportional representation, which is what rules both human cognition and expression.
-Although knowledge is a crucial component of perception, the realness actualized in perception is beyond the reach of logical schemes (which are unable to produce materiality) and a most proper subject for metaphysics (and for philosophy of mind in my own persuasion).
-The nature of realness is perhaps the last remaining legitimate subject in which metaphysics could equal or surpass modern physics—or even defeat it, depending on what one values more: practical results or discernment.
-In other words, even if at my own rhetorical cost, talking about realness does not properly internalize reality.
-Realness can only be accessed (actualized and internalized) in perception.
+Some of my inferential conclusions are: the state of realness is ruled by the direct cognitive relation of a perceiving human subject and its perceived object.
+The perceived object is an external world source-location lacking existence prior to such realizing relation.
+Therefore, only actualized realness transcends the far-reaching range and scope of proportional representation, which is what rules over theoretical learning and its expression.
+Although knowledge is a crucial component of perception, the realness actualized in perception is beyond the reach of logical schemes (which are unable to produce materiality) and a most proper subject for metaphysics (and for the philosophy of mind in my own persuasion).
+The nature of realness is perhaps the last remaining legitimate subject in which metaphysics could excel in modern times.